canonical/praecepta/en/index.md

 ## Lone "this", "these", "those", "that"

+A _demonstrative pronoun_ is a word that refers to a thing previously discussed, and are the familiar words "this", "these", "those" and "that".
+They can work both in isolation ("That's great!") and paired with the thing they refer to ("This apple is sweet.").

+Isolated demonstrative pronouns can improve the flow of sentences when there's no possibility of ambiguity:

+- Create two new instances.
+These will operate as your client and server.

-Pronouns that refer to a subject previously discussed – "this", "these", "those", and "that" – are called _demonstrative pronouns_.
-When they don't sit near or next to the noun they refer to, the reader may confuse your meaning.
-If there's any room for ambiguity, put the target noun immediately after its demonstrative pronoun.
+However, if there's a large distance between the pronoun and the thing you're referring to, or the previous sentence contains multiple ideas, the reader may confuse your meaning.
+If there's a chance of ambiguity, put the target noun immediately after a demonstrative pronoun:

-For example:

 - **Use**: The `yaml` object is sourced from the `yamllib` library.
 This object is only available if...
 - **Don't use**: The `yaml` object is sourced from the `yamllib` library.
 This is only available if...

+In the improved sentence, putting "object" after "this" makes it clear you're referring to the object and not the library.

 <!-- RULE